graphprotocol/contracts/packages/issuance/contracts/quality/RewardsEligibilityOracle.md

 2. Initialize with governor address
 3. Governor grants OPERATOR_ROLE to operational accounts
 4. Operators grant ORACLE_ROLE to oracle services using `grantRole(ORACLE_ROLE, oracleAddress)`
-5. Configure allowed period and timeout as needed
+5. Configure eligibility period and timeout as needed
-6. After demonstration of successful oracle operation and having established a set of allowed indexers, quality checking is enabled
+6. After demonstration of successful oracle operation and having established indexers with renewed eligibility, eligibility checking is enabled

 ### Normal Operation

-1. Oracles periodically call `allowIndexers()` with quality-approved indexers
+1. Oracles periodically call `renewIndexerEligibility()` to renew eligibility for indexers
-2. Reward systems call `isAllowed()` to check indexer eligibility
+2. Reward systems call `isEligible()` to check indexer eligibility
 3. Operators adjust parameters as needed via configuration functions
 4. The operation of the system is monitored and adjusted as needed

 ### Emergency Scenarios

-- **Oracle failure**: System automatically allows all indexers after timeout
+- **Oracle failure**: System automatically reports all indexers as eligible after timeout
-- **Quality issues**: Operators can disable quality checking globally
+- **Eligibility issues**: Operators can disable eligibility checking globally
 - **Parameter changes**: Operators can adjust periods and timeouts

 ## Integration

-The contract implements the `IServiceQualityOracle` interface and can be integrated with any system that needs to verify indexer quality status.
+The contract implements the `IRewardsEligibilityOracle` interface and can be integrated with any system that needs to verify indexer eligibility status.
 The primary integration point is the `isAllowed(address)` function which returns a simple boolean indicating eligibility.